kudashevs/laravel-share-buttons/README.md

 ## Assets

 By default, this package relies on the `Font Awesome` icons.
-The social media buttons interactivity is implemented in two different ways (via `Vanilla JS` and via the `jQuery` library).
+The buttons interactivity is implemented in two different ways (via `Vanilla JS` and `jQuery`).
 However, you can use any custom fonts, icons, or JavaScript.

 ### Font Awesome and default styles